Field-dependent BRST-antiBRST Transformations in Yang-Mills and Gribov-Zwanziger Theories: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to the referee for helpful critical remarks.
 A.R. thanks D. Bykov, D. Francia and the participants of the International Seminar ``QUARKS 2014'' for useful remarks and discussions.
-The study was carried out within the Tomsk State University Competitiveness Improvement Program and was supported by the RFBR grant under Project No. 12-02-000121, and by the grant of Leading Scientific Schools of the Russian Federation under Project No. 88.2014.2.
+The study was carried out within the Tomsk State University Competitiveness Improvement Program and was supported by the RFBR grant under Project No. 12-02-000121, by the grant of Leading Scientific Schools of the Russian Federation under Project No. 88.2014.2, and partially supported by Ministry of science of Russian Federation (grant No. 2014/223).